 Under the CIT Law and its implementation rules, the profits of a foreign invested enterprise arising in 2008 and onwards which are distributed to its immediate holding company outside the PRC are subject to a withholding tax rate of 10%.
 A lower withholding tax rate will be applied if there is a beneficial tax treaty between the PRC and the jurisdiction of the foreign holding company.
-A holding company in Hong Kong, for example, will be subject to a 5% withholding tax rate under the Arrangement Between the PRC and the Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion with Respect to Taxes on Income and Capital (the "China-HK Tax Arrangement") if such holding company is considered a non-PRC resident enterprises and holds at least 25% of the equity interests in the PRC foreign invested enterprise distributing the dividends, subject to approval of the PRC local tax authority.
+A holding company in Hong Kong, for example, will be subject to a 5% withholding tax rate under the Arrangement Between the PRC and the Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion with Respect to Taxes on Income (the "China-HK Tax Arrangement") if such holding company is considered a non-PRC resident enterprise and holds at least 25% of the equity interests in the PRC foreign invested enterprise distributing the dividends, subject to approval of the PRC local tax authority.
 However, if the Hong Kong holding company is not considered to be the beneficial owner of such dividends under applicable PRC tax regulations, such dividend may remain subject to withholding tax rate of 10%.

-On October 27, 2009, the PRC State Administration of Taxation issued Circular 601, which provides guidance on determining whether an enterprise is a beneficial owner under China's tax treaties and tax arrangements.
-If any of the Company's Hong Kong subsidiaries is, in the light of Circular 601, to be considered a non-beneficial owner for purpose of the China-HK Tax Arrangement, any dividends paid to it by any of the Company's PRC subsidiaries would not qualify for the preferential dividend withholding tax rate of 5%, but rather would be subject to the statutory withholding tax rate of 10%.
-In order to fund the distribution of a dividend to the Company's shareholders, the Company's management determined to cause one of the Group's PRC subsidiaries to declare and distribute a cash dividend of all of its stand-alone 2012 earnings and half of its stand-alone subsequent years' earnings to its direct overseas parent company, Changyou HK.
-The Company does not intend to cause any of its other PRC subsidiaries to distribute any profits of such subsidiaries with respect to years prior to 2012 to their direct overseas parent companies, but rather intends that such profits will be retained by such subsidiaries for their PRC operations.
-The Company's management believes that under the corporate income tax law and relevant rules, such dividend out of earnings generated after January 1, 2012 is subject to a 5% withholding tax.
-Therefore, withholding tax associated with this distribution plan was accrued and recorded as deferred tax liabilities in the amount of \$31.0 million as of December 31, 2017.
+The PRC State Administration of Taxation issued Announcement 9, effective April 1, 2018, which provides guidance on determining whether an enterprise is a beneficial owner under China's tax treaties and tax arrangements.
+If any of the Company's Hong Kong subsidiaries is, in the light of Announcement 9, considered to not be a beneficial owner for purpose of the China-HK Tax Arrangement, any dividends paid to it by any of the Company's PRC subsidiaries would not qualify for the preferential dividend withholding tax rate of 5%, but rather would be subject to the statutory withholding tax rate of 10%.

+On April 5, 2018, the Company's Board of Directors declared a special cash dividend of \$4.70 per Class A ordinary or Class B ordinary share, or \$9.40 per ADS.
+The aggregate amount of the special cash dividend was approximately \$500.0 million.
+In order to facilitate the distribution of this special dividend, the Company revised its policy for its PRC subsidiaries with respect to their distribution of cash dividends.
+Under the revised policy, all PRC subsidiaries in the Group are able to distribute their cumulative available and undistributed earnings to their direct overseas parent companies in the Group.
+The change resulted in the Company's accrual of additional income withholding tax for the period before December 31, 2017 of approximately \$47 million, which was recognized in the Company's consolidated financial statements for the first quarter in 2018.
+The Company's management believes that under the CIT Law and relevant rules, such a dividend out of earnings generated after January 1, 2012 is subject to a 5% withholding tax.
+Therefore, withholding tax associated with this distribution plan was accrued and recorded as deferred tax liabilities in the amount of \$79.8 million as of December 31, 2018.

+With the exception of that dividend, the Group does not intend to have any of its PRC VIEs distribute any undistributed profits of such VIEs to their overseas parent companies, but rather intends that such profits will be permanently reinvested by the VIEs for their PRC operations.
+As of December 31, 2018, the total amount of undistributed profits from the VIEs for which no withholding tax has been accrued was \$254.6 million, and the unrecognized tax liabilities were \$12.7 million.